Susseratal/ncmusic/README.md

 To do:

+        - [ ] add state to track list selection seperately from window
         - [ ] scrolling
         - [ ] don't crash when song names are long
         - [ ] play songs